- 01 Fastest Way to Transfer Files from PC to PC

 Step 3.
 Double-click the sharing PC on the Computer tab and enter the source computer's password.

-One bright and fast way to transfer files from one computer to another is to use a USB cable - it can be used to transfer data between devices and computers.
+How to transfer files from PC to PC using a USB cable?
+Here is the guide.
+One bright and fast way to transfer files from one computer to another is to use a USB cable - it can be used to transfer files between devices and computers.
 It runs faster than WiFi.

 Step 1.
 Prepare a USB-to-USB bridge cable.
-Generally, your USB cable will come will a disc to install data transfer software on both computers.
+Generally, your USB cable will use a disc to install file transfer software on both computers.
 (If not, please go to the official website and download "Drivers."
 Download it on both PCs.)

 Step 3.
 Connect both PCs with the USB-to-USB bridge cable.
 Wait a second till PCs recognize it.

 Step 5.
 You can see two windows showing local and remote files.
-Drag and drop desired files to destination PC.
-Once transferring is done, disconnect the USB cable from the two devices.
+Drag and drop desired files to the destination PC.
+Once the transfer is done, disconnect the USB cable from the two devices.